Aharoni-Lab/MiniCAM/README.md

 # MiniCAM
 The MiniCAM is an open-source behaviroal camera for imaging freely behaving animals in behavioral and neuroscience experiments.
+The goal of the MiniCAM project is to provide an open-source, customizable, high-quality, and affordable alternative to using webcams or scientific USB cameras for behavioral imaging.
+The MiniCAM is powered and communicates over any commercial 50ohm coaxial cable minimizing the cabling that needs to run into the experimental environment.
+The coaxial cable connects the MiniDAQ to any version of UCLA Miniscope DAQs or MiniDAQs which then connects over USB3 to a host computer.

+Using the [Miniscope Software](https://github.com/Aharoni-Lab/Miniscope-DAQ-QT-Software), multiple Miniscopes and MiniCAMs can be connected, streamed, and time-sync'ed recording simultaniously.

 <p align="center">
   <img width="600" src="https://github.com/Aharoni-Lab/MiniCAM/blob/master/img/MiniCAM_assembled.png">